gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 # Changes since RFC5378

-This document does not change the intellectual property polices from {{RFC5378}}, those remain as they previously where.
+This document does not change the intellectual property polices from {{RFC5378}}, those remain as they previously were.

 The edits made are replacing mentions of the IETF Trust with the IETF Intellectual Property Management Corporation (IPMC) and mentions of the IETF Trust